 How to install a VPN on an Android TV or Kodi box

 There’s currently no simple and effective way to install a VPN directly from within Kodi.
-However, it’s actually quite easy to keep your device protected if you have one of the more popular VPN services.
-We’ve reviewed some of the best VPNs for Kodi in 2020 and if you don’t already have one, we’re sure that article can help you find a VPN that meets your requirements.
+However, it’s actually quite easy to keep your device protected.
+We’ve covered some of the best VPNs for Kodi in 2021 and are quite sure one of those will meet your needs.

 Once you have signed up for a VPN service, installing it is simple.
-Begin by going to the Google Play store on your Android TV or Kodi box.
+Begin by going to the app store on your Android TV or Kodi box.
+Most major providers are present in the Google Play and Amazon stores.
+If yours isn’t, you may have to use an app like Downloader to sideload the .APK file from your provider’s website.
 Search for your VPN, make sure any results are legitimate, then install it.

 Next, you’ll be asked for the email address and password of your VPN user account.
 Enter these, and you’ll be taken to a page where you can choose which server to use.